 As I have stated previously the one who has attained Self-Realisation has no desire for any worldly gains and hence the objects ordinarily considered precious and cherished, allure him not.
 He’s not deluded by those and nor does such a person have any fear as he clings to nothing, He has nothing to lose for Self is not something to be gained or to be lost.
 That eternal Self is all that is.
 Hence the Sage acts absolutely without any motive, simply allowing his nature to manifest for the well-being of all.

 Thus have I declared to thee the secret of Wu-Wei or what yogins call Nishkama Karma.
 Now, what will you do with the description?

 Chuang Tzu has some advice:

 “The fish trap exists because of the fish.
 Once you’ve gotten the fish you can forget the trap.
 The rabbit snare exists because of the rabbit.
 Once you’ve gotten the rabbit, you can forget the snare.
 Words exist because of meaning.
 Once you’ve gotten the meaning, you can forget the words.
 Where can I find a man who has forgotten words so I can talk with him?”― Chuang Tzu, Chuang Tsu: Inner Chapters

 “When thy intelligence shall cross beyond the whirl of delusion, then shalt thou become indifferent to Scripture heard or that which thou hast yet to hear.
 When thy intelligence which is bewildered by the Word (scriptures), shall stand unmoving and stable in Samadhi, then shalt thou attain to Yoga.” ― The Bhagavad Gita, verses 2.52-2.53

 So thou be established in Yoga and chat with Chuang Tzu.
 What are your opinions on wu wei?
 Let me know in the comments below.
-If you enjoyed reading the poem please like, share with your loved ones and stay tuned because there’s a lot more coming.
+If you enjoyed reading the post please like, share with your loved ones and stay tuned because there’s a lot more coming.